CSC207-UofT/course-project-team-scouts/phase2/design_document.md

     - Our classes, and our code in general, are highly dependent on the specific dataset we are using (`players_20.csv`).
     - If we changed this dataset to one which does not contain the same player attributes, then we would have to modify almost every class in our program.
 - Open/Closed Principle
-  - The entirety of our Phase 1 has been *extending* on our code from Phase 0 while minimizing any *modification* of our existing code.
+  - In both Phase 1 and 2, we have focused on *extending* our code from Phase 0 while minimizing any *modification* of our existing code.
     - Overall, our project has been open to extension while closed for modification, with some exceptions.
-  - We have added features like a **new login system**, **team creation feature**, **adding the factory design pattern**.
-All of these added features have not required any existing classes to be modified very much.
+  - We have added features like a **new login system**, **team creation feature**, and the ability to **save the state of the program**.
+All of these added features have not required existing classes to be modified very much.
-  - Other changes in our project, like **updating the search methodology** and **upgrading presenter classes**, *have* required changes to existing classes.
+  - Other changes in our project, like **updating the search methodology**, **upgrading presenter classes**, and especially **implementing the `Database` superclass**, *have* required changes to existing classes.
-    - This should happen less in Phase 2, when we have finalized the core functionality and are more focused on extending functionality.
+    - However, these changes will make future extensions easier.
+For example, if we were to add other entities to our program like coaches or managers, having the generic `Database` superclass would be really helpful.
 - Liskov Substitution Principle
   - Our use of interfaces and parent classes allows many subtypes to be substituted for their parent classes.
   - For example, the `Defender`, `Goalkeeper`, and other subclasses of `Player`, as well as `Player` itself, can all be added to `PlayerDatabase` using the `addEntity` method.